Diversity Recruitment Open House

 All prospective residents must provide written confirmation that they were informed of the University of Washington Graduate Medical Education Residency Position Appointment and Policy, which outlines the terms of agreement during their residency training at the UW.

-Applicant interviews are conducted on select Mondays in October, November and December.
-The interviewing committee consists of the department chairman; the residency program director; the residency program assistant director; faculty representatives from the various divisions; ObGyn family- and patient-centered care representatives; and a team of residents.
+Applicant interviews are conducted virtually on select Mondays and Wednesdays in November – January 2020-2021.
+The interviewing panel consists of the department chair; the residency program director; the residency program assistant/associate directors; faculty representatives from various divisions and clinical sites; and a team of residents.
+We utilize both structured behavioral interview questions and free-form interviews to recruit trainees, as well as informal time to meet with residents to ask questions.